moabproject/mic/README.md

 ## Supporting the project

 Monero is a 100% community-sponsored endeavor.
 If you want to join our efforts, the easiest thing you can do is support the project financially.
 Both Monero and Bitcoin donations can be made to **donate.getmonero.org** if using a client that supports the [OpenAlias](https://openalias.org) standard.
-Alternatively you can send XMR to the Monero donation address via the `donate` command (type `help` in the command-line wallet for details).
+Alternatively you can send MIC to the Monero donation address via the `donate` command (type `help` in the command-line wallet for details).

 The Monero donation address is: `44AFFq5kSiGBoZ4NMDwYtN18obc8AemS33DBLWs3H7otXft3XjrpDtQGv7SqSsaBYBb98uNbr2VBBEt7f2wfn3RVGQBEP3A` (viewkey: `f359631075708155cc3d92a32b75a7d02a5dcf27756707b47a2b31b21c389501`)